 However, it is entirely possible that I am simply missing something.
 During my second playthrough I certainly did not find everything, I simply went through the motions of the story, picking up whatever clues came my way as I explored this mansion of a home, and there may have been some redeeming factors I did not come across on either of my playthroughs.
 That’s the biggest problem with environmental storytelling.
 In games, especially first person games, most players, including myself. are notoriously poor at picking up certain details, and need either a light shining on them or need to be presented in the center of something.

-In Gone Home, you are exploring a cluttered home environment, one that has not been cleaned in quite some time, and it actually made navigating through this house all the more annoying.
+In Gone Home, the player is exploring a cluttered home environment, one that has not been cleaned in quite some time, and it actually made navigating through this house all the more annoying.
 It is easy to spend minutes exploring a single section of a room, scanning for details and clues in the meticulously crafted world, and still miss something.
 You would only end up doing this if you are invested with the story, and while the story initially tries to grip the player by adopting a ‘dark and stormy night’ atmosphere to evoke a sense of horror, it’s pretty clear from one look at the UI, control layout, and controls themselves that there is nothing horrific going around, and based on your first note, you can tell that any dark twist would be a gauche and uncalled for narrative development.

 I know that going out and saying that something is boring can often be interpreted as somebody simply lacking the mental capacity or genre savviness to understand a piece of media, but I really found Gone Home to be boring above all else.
 It relies too heavily on sympathy and an emotional connection to the familiarity of the story while not offering much nuance to this form of story, or at least any that helps Gone Home from feeling derivative.
 It is a story driven game where I had the most fun by looking at very detailed fake SNES cartridges and listening to 90s feminist girl rock blast through a cassette player.